BATHS FOR HEALING

 a) Too much peroxide will cause itching and burning of the skin.
 Just use less if this occurs.
 More is better, however, if you can tolerate it.

 b) 35% hydrogen peroxide is extremely corrosive.
-It will bleach and burn through clothing in a matter of minutes, for example.
+It will bleach and burn through clothing in a matter of seconds, for example.
 Never let the concentrated product touch your eyes or skin, if possible.
-Preferably, measure it out with a glass measuring cup, rather than a plastic one.
+Preferably, measure it out with a measuring cup.
 Always handle it with extreme care, and replace the cap on the container so it will not spill all over if it falls over.

-c) Do not repeat the bath more than about 3 times weekly, as too many baths are too yin in macrobiotic terms.
+c) Do not repeat the bath more than 2-3 times weekly, as too many baths are too yin in macrobiotic terms.

-4. Epsom salt bath for relaxation.
-This is one of the most relaxing and soothing baths I know of.
+Epsom salt bath for relaxation.
+This is one of the most relaxing and soothing baths.
 It can be used to relax the muscles and nerves.
 It may help with anxiety, and may help one slow down to get to sleep.

 Preparation: Add about 4 or 5 pounds of Epsom salts (magnesium sulfate) from the drug store or supermarket to a fairly hot bath.
 Soak for 20 minutes or a little more.

-Cautions: This bath is fairly yin, so do not repeat more than twice a week, in most cases.
+Cautions: This bath is fairly yin, so do not repeat more than twice a week.
 For an acute injury, however, you could take a few of them to reduce pain, just for a few days.

 Preparation: To a warm or hot bath, add about 2 cups of sea salt and about 2 cups of baking soda.
 Make sure everything dissolves before getting in.
 Swishing your hand in the water will help everything dissolve.